AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configuration-manager.md

 ## Configurations as a Developer {#configurations-developer}

-As a developer, it is important to know how AEM as a Cloud Service works with configurations and how it uses Sling Context Aware Configurations to do this.
+As a developer, it is important to know how AEM as a Cloud Service works with configurations and how it uses Sling Context-Aware Configurations to do this.

 ### Separation of Configuration and Content {#separation-of-config-and-content}